The South Park rebirth of a Dilworth favorite offers a new vibe with some cherished carryovers

 The Crunkleton, Elizabeth

-A brand new, all-weather season patio made its debut last month at this high-end cocktail bar in the heart of Elizabeth.
+A brand new, all-weather season patio made its debut during the pandemic at this high-end cocktail bar in the heart of Elizabeth.

 The Fig Tree, Elizabeth